Domain Setup · Yogi's VPS

 Step 2: Update A and CNAME records (Option 2)

-Use this path if you want to keep DNS where it is (for example Cloudflare or your registrar DNS) and only point your website traffic to Yogi's VPS.
+Use this path if you want to keep DNS where it is and only point your website traffic to Yogi's VPS.

 Checklist: Update key DNS records